 Is it safe to relight your furnace’s pilot light yourself?

-What should you do if the pilot light won’t stay lit?
+What should you do if the pilot light doesn’t stay lit?

 If the pilot light won’t stay lit, it’s usually because you’ve got a problem with the gas valve.
+Common causes, such as drafts and ventilation problems, can lead to pilot lights going out frequently.
 If it is staying lit but not staying on long enough to ignite your burner, you might have problems with your thermocouple or flame sensor (or both).

 If you follow the seven steps above, you should be able to safely relight your furnace.
+Proper maintenance and inspection are crucial to prevent pilot light problems.
 However, if you’re unsure about any of these steps or if you encounter any problems, it’s always best to call a professional HVAC technician to help you.